Ascendix Search app helps you run complex, multi-criteria, and multi-object searches with a few clicks.

 Step 4.
 Click on the button ‘Exclude records matching the selected criteria.’

-Note, that when the “Not In” mode is enabled, records matching the specified criteria for the child relationship will be omitted from search results.
+Please note that when the “Not In” mode is enabled, records matching the specified criteria for the child relationship will be omitted from search results.

 That’s why you need to enter search criteria that are negative to what you want to achieve.